bikerben33/portfolio/docs/source/index.rst

 For the past five years, I worked with stakeholders to develop documentation that meets users' needs and provides a positive user experience.
-I collaborated with engineers, designers, program managers, and our user experience team to identify upcoming features and understand needs of our audience.
+I collaborated with engineers, designers, program managers, and our user experience team to identify upcoming features and understand the needs of our audience.

 The samples below will show you how I demonstrate high quality work in these areas: